abusesa/abusehelper/docs/Harmonization.md

 The important thing is just to avoid collision with the core ontology name space.
 In other words, topic or provider specific keys are the new emerging attributes, which may become part of the ontology if they get adopted to describe a facet of a generic topic.
 For example above, we have decided to use the "cc" key as the authoritative country code denominator.

 For a given context, there may be other provider specific interpretations, which we have decided to prefix with the provider name.
 Example of such a prefix are "cymru cc" or "geoip cc", where the provider name is prepended to denote the source of this geolocation information.

+## Harmonization Best Practices

+There are a number of things, which you will have to take into account when harmonizing heterogeneous datasets.
+The established attributes in this ontology should help you on your way, when dealing with topic or provider specific attributes.
+In general, the attribute names should be **lower case** and instead of underscores, "\_", you should use white space " ".
+E.g. DNS\_Version would be harmonized into "dns version".

+We recognize that for traditional database schemas this approach may be challenging, but converting spaces into underscores in the attribute names should not be an impossible undertaking.
+The idea of the ontology, after all, is to be a human readable abstraction.
+In the context of the serialized AbuseHelper XMPP events, white space in key names does not pose a problem.
+Moreover, the underlying AbuseHelper filtering rule language is perfectly capable of dealing with white space in key names.

+On the note of human readability, we need to strike a balance between attribute name length and readability. "src port" may be natural for technical people, but "source port" is more readable. "reverse dns" instead of "reverse domain name system name" on the other hand  is more practical.
+As human readability is not an exact science, the important point is to have a clear naming convention and stick with it.
+For example, "destination domain name" is a bit wieldy, but "dst domain name" or "dst dns" would not use the same rationale as "domain name" for example.

+In summary, the underlying idea of this ontology is to provide a good basis to build on, whether the use case is filtering, aggregation, reporting or alerting.
+Not having to deal with 32 names for an ip address for example, makes life a lot easier at the end of the pipeline.

 # History of this Document